NetOpsCommunity/imc-scripts/adapters/ICC/Cisco/README.txt

 For more info, see this thread: http://www.netopscommunity.net/en_GB/forums/-/message_boards/message/54616

-The CiscoASA adapter has been modified to properly strip out the "<--- More --->" prompts seen when doing a backup via CLI.
-There was also a bug with the parsing of the startup configuration, where it would be truncated at the last extended ACL entry.
-This is because if you do a "show run", the last line is ": end", but if you do a "show startup", the last line is the Crypto checksum.
+Cisco ASA Adapter changes:
+ * Rebased to IMC 5.2 Patch version (E0401P05)
+ * Added function and commands to delete temporary files created during SCP backups - otherwise temp files built up, eventually using all the space
+ * Fixed CiscoASA_Cleanup_Parser_Script.pl to work correctly for startup configs.
+Otherwise it was truncating at last extended ACL.

-All other files are left at default for the ASA adapter - you only need to copy CiscoASA/CiscoASA_Cleanup_Parser_Script.pl to your CiscoASA adapter directory.
+All other files left at default - you only need to copy these files on top of the base IMC 5.2 Patch files.

 TODO:
  * Change the ASA startup/running CLI adapters to display the snmp community-strings.
 This can be done with "more system:running-config".
 If you use "show running-config" - as these scripts do - then community strings are masked.
- * There is also some further tidy-up worked required to cleanup the files backed up via SCP, to ensure that the backups look identical, regardless of if they are backed up via CLI or SCP.
-This should also help eliminate false positives with config change detection
+Needs equivalent command for startup configuration too